Instances of Internet shutdowns in India, i.e. state imposed blanket bans on access to internet

 How reliable is your data?

 To put it simply, our data is as reliable as the sources it comes from.
 We consider newspaper reports of Internet shutdowns to be more or less accurate by default, and therefore do not verify every report separately unless we have a reason to do so.
 On the rare occasions when news reports present conflicting information on certain shutdowns for instance, we try our best to independently verify this information from primary sources such as residents from the affected areas.
 We also verify all information on Internet shutdowns that reaches us by word-of-mouth by soliciting corroborating reports from our sources.
 Only verified instances are added to our database in such cases.

 Who is this website for?

 We expect that our website and the information it contains will benefit everyone who wishes to actively or passively participate in the debate around Internet shutdowns on any level.
-As the Internet stakeholder community comprises virtually all Internet users, this includes everyone from daily consumers of online infotainment, to students, researchers, and academicians who rely on the Internet to a large extent for research, businesses that have migrated much of their day-to-day operations online, civil society members looking to effectively engage in policy discussions, and even the Government, who has the unenviable task of regulating the open Internet in a fair, just, and reasonable manner while making sure that it is not used in ways that threaten the safety and well-being of citizens.
-We are inspired by global civil society organizations such as AccessNow who are laeding a global fight against Internet shutdowns.
+As the Internet stakeholder community comprises virtually all Internet users, this includes everyone from daily consumers of online infotainment, students, researchers, and academicians who rely on the Internet to a large extent for research, businesses that have migrated much of their day-to-day operations online, to civil society members looking to effectively engage in policy discussions.It even includes the Government, who has the unenviable task of regulating the open Internet in a fair, just, and reasonable manner while making sure that it is not used in ways that threaten the safety and well-being of citizens.
+We are inspired by global civil society organizations such as AccessNow who are leading a global fight against Internet shutdowns.
 We hope other actors in India will find this website useful and join us in this fight.